Car GPS Tracker No Monthly Fee: What's Actually Free

 Bouncie: Best Monthly Option If You Need Driver Data

-Bouncie doesn’t pretend to be free — it charges $8 per month ($96/yr) on top of a ~$79 device cost.
-Over two years that comes to around $271, which is the most expensive option in this list.
-But it’s also the most informative: real-time location every 15 seconds, full trip history, speed alerts, geofencing, and engine diagnostics.
-If you’re monitoring a teenager or managing a small fleet, the data density makes it competitive despite the cost.
+Bouncie doesn't pretend to be free: it charges $8 per month ($96/yr) on top of a ~$79 device cost.
+Over two years that comes to around $271.
+The NHTSA's [vehicle safety data](https://www.nhtsa.gov/) recommends GPS tracking as a theft recovery aid.
+Bouncie is the most informative option here: real-time location every 15 seconds, full trip history, speed alerts, geofencing, and engine diagnostics.

 For a full breakdown, our Bouncie GPS tracker review covers accuracy, app experience, and who it's best for.